tecpromotion/plg_jooag_shariff/README.md

 - [x] v3.2.5 - Check the Joomla and PHP Version and prevent the installation if not the requirements met
 - [x] v3.2.8 - New: AddThis button
 - [x] v3.2.9 - New: tumblr button
-- [ ] v3.3 - Integration for more Componentes e.g. Zoo, K2, SobiPro, Seblod, JoomGallery
-- [ ] v3.4 - Overhaul the output and allow multiple instances
-- [ ] v3.5 - Maybe shorttag parameter support for custom icons, backend integration and other shariff settings
+- [x] v3.3.0 - Shorttag parameter support for custom icons, backend integration and other shariff settings
-- [ ] v3.6 - Rearrange the Plugin Options and simplify settings
+- [x] v3.3.0 - Rearrange the Plugin Options and simplify settings
-- [ ] v3.x - Ongoing integration of updates from Shariff Libraray & Backend
+- [ ] Ongoing integration of updates from Shariff Libraray & Backend
-- [ ] v3.x - If you have a good idea, maybe this is the next v3.x
+- [ ] Integration for more Componentes e.g. Zoo, K2, SobiPro, Seblod, JoomGallery

 <h2>Update Instructions:</h2>
 * Alle previous versions before 3.3